LuckPerms/LuckPerms/README.md

 _Features checked on 8th Oct 2016.
 If you find any inaccuracies, please do let me know.
 I tried to be as fair as possible, and copy all major features from the respective plugin pages._

 ## License
 LuckPerms is licensed under the permissive MIT license.
-See LICENSE.md for more info.
+See LICENSE.txt for more info.

 ## Sponsor
 [![JProfiler](https://www.ej-technologies.com/images/product_banners/jprofiler_large.png)](http://www.ej-technologies.com/products/jprofiler/overview.html)